CWRU Links

 3. What test scores do I need to submit?

-We accept GRE, MCAT, DAT, or PCAT scores however waivers are available for students who qualify.
-Applicants who HAVE taken a GRE general exam, MCAT, DAT, PCAT must self-report and upload a score report(s) for every attempt.
-Applicants who have NOT taken a GRE general exam, MCAT, DAT, PCAT can have this requirement waived.
+We accept GRE, MCAT, DAT, or PCAT scores however submitting score reports is optional.
+Applicants who HAVE taken a GRE general exam, MCAT, DAT, PCAT must self-report every attempt.

-• All test score reports can be uploaded with your online application (unofficial is fine for admissions purposes).
+• All test score reports can be uploaded with your online application (optional; unofficial is fine for admissions purposes).

 • GRE scores can be sent to CWRU using the school code 1105.